 You can’t pay down debt or save for retirement if you can’t stop spending more than you earn.
 Start here and get this step right before moving on.

 The standard bearer for budgeting software, Mint has outlasted the likes of Wesabe and Microsoft Money (both defunct) and surged in popularity among users.

-Some of them let you pay them online for free, others charge for using a credit card to pay off the balance (this makes my airline miles credit card strategy useless).
+Some of them let you pay them online for free, while others charge for using a credit card to pay off the balance (this makes my airline miles credit card strategy useless).